ModischFabrications/DigiSparkRubberDucky/Readme.md

 # Usage
 Plugging the device into a USB-Port will:
-1: Connect for programming, waiting 6 seconds
+1. Connect as programmable device, waiting 6 seconds
-2: Disconnect
+2. Disconnect
-3: Connect with user program running
+3. Connect as this program

 # Installation:
 1. Install PlatformIO as usual